 Enjoy a flexible career with a diverse and interesting case mix where you will be involved in all aspects of a patient's care.

-Medical practice in rural and remote areas provides many new challenges and opportunities to develop a wide range of skills and experience including meeting the needs of our Indigenous communities.
+Medical practice in rural and remote areas provides many new challenges and opportunities to develop a wide range of skills and experience including meeting the needs of our Australian Aboriginal communities.

 - Short or long-term employment opportunities

 - Full-time or part-time work and flexible work practices

 - Relocation assistance may be available

 - Temporary sponsorships

 - Intensive care

 NSW Health co-ordinates an Annual Junior Medical Officer Recruitment Campaign where a number of vocational and non vocational positions are advertised for the following clinical year.